Machine-Learning-Powered Specification Testing in Linear Instrumental Variable Models: Introduction

-While our test uses the residual prediction idea from \cite{ShahGoodnessOfFit} and, in particular, \cite{JankovaGOFTestingInHDGLM}, the way in which we analyze our test statistic is different, since their tests were aimed at high-dimensional (generalized) linear models, coming with different challenges than the (low-dimensional) linear instrumental variable model.
+While our tests use the residual prediction idea from \cite{ShahGoodnessOfFit} and, in particular, \cite{JankovaGOFTestingInHDGLM}, the way we analyze our test statistics is different, since their tests were aimed at high-dimensional (generalized) linear models, coming with different challenges than the linear instrumental variable model.